 We’re the preeminent leadership development organization for girls.
 And with programs from coast to coast and across the globe, Girl Scouts offers every girl a chance to practice a lifetime of leadership, adventure, and success.

-Founded in 1913, the Girl Scouts of Greater New York is New York City's largest girls-only leadership program, reaching nearly 28,000 girls ages 5 to 17 in every zip code of the five boroughs.
+Founded in 1913, the Girl Scouts of Greater New York is New York City's largest girls-only leadership program, reaching over 31,000 girls ages 5 to 18 in every zip code of the five boroughs.

 Girl Scouts enjoy programs that include: